A. J. Allmendinger: Early career

 Allmendinger started his racing career at the age of five, racing BMX bikes.
 He advanced to quarter-midgets on ovals on the West Coast by the time he was eight, and within a few years, he began racing karts, winning two International Kart Federation Grand National championships.

 Allmendinger participated in the Formula Dodge National Championship in 2001, which earned him a spot in the Barber Dodge Pro Series championship in 2002, a championship he won.
 He also raced in New Zealand in 2002 in the New Zealand Formula Ford Championship.
 In 2003, he was signed to Carl Russo's RuSPORT team and won the Champ Car Atlantic Championship, winning nine pole positions and seven races.

 American open-wheel racing

-2004–06: RuSPORT
+2004–2006: RuSPORT

-On February 29, 2004, Allmendinger and RuSPORT entered the Champ Car World Series, with Michel Jourdain Jr. joining Allmendinger.
-Red Bull also signed Allmendinger as a member of their family of athletes.
-He scored a run of six top-six finishes towards the end of the season and won the Roshfrans Rookie-of-the-Year Award ahead of Justin Wilson.
-Wilson joined the team for 2005, with both drivers having been in regular contention for podium finishes.
+On February 29, 2004, RuSPORT announced their entry into the Champ Car World Series, fielding two entries for Allmendinger and Michel Jourdain Jr. Around this time, Red Bull signed Allmendinger to their family of athletes.
+Allmendinger scored his first podium of the season in the Grand Prix of Vancouver.
+In the second half of the season, Allmendinger finished sixth place or higher five times, including another podium finish in Mexico City.
+Allmendinger ended the season sixth in points, winning the Roshfrans Rookie of the Year Award over Justin Wilson.